eeligren/my-worldskills-journey-2024/README.md

 Here is a list of some of the projects I have completed during this journey.

 **All of them were made without access to the internet or any generative AI.**

+They aren't beautiful, but they all work as they should and meet all the task evaluation criteria.

 ## Online multiplayer drawing game